 In addition to saving money, there are often other reasons why a customer wants to stop.
 For example, because a customer is going to handle the SEO himself.

 What is the effect on your website if you stop adding new content?

-When we talk about content, we are talking about all texts, products, photos, and videos on your site.
+When we talk about content, we are talking about all texts, products, photos, and brel on your site.
 If you do not place new content on your website or webshop, Google sees this as a sign that your website is no longer active.
 While you are waiting for new requests or purchases.
 If there is no new content on your site then: